coskunergan/zephyr_template/README.md

 ![alt text](doc/img_logo.png)

-This code uses ZephyrRTOS and ZPP C++20 API.
-It is a template project where you can start from basic hardware and run advanced 3rd party applications.
+This repositories on the hardware independent zephyr rtos project, one of the popular topics of recent years.
+It is also a new proof that embedded systems can meet the needs of C++.
+My workspace uses ZephyrRTOS and ZPP C++20 API.
+It is where you can start from basic hardware and run advanced 3rd party applications.

-You must install the ZPP module under the zephyr header before compiling.
+Must install the ZPP module under the zephyr folder before compiling.

 Zephyr started guide installation and more see: https://docs.zephyrproject.org/latest/develop/getting_started/index.html